 Hotels in this area commonly fill up quickly due to big concerts and college football games, so please book early!
 See our suggestions on where to stay below.

-- Purpose: Provide your guests with information about where you’re registered.
-Or, to let your guests know that you’ve decided against gifts.
+Purpose: Provide your guests with information about where you’re registered.
+Or, to let your guests know that you’ve decided against wedding gifts.

-- What To Include: Most sites—like Zola—allow you to embed your online registry into this page of your website.
+What To Include: Most sites—like Zola—allow you to embed your online registry into this page of your website.
 If that’s the case, simply link them up.
-But if you’ve opted to register in-store only or are foregoing a registry, outline those details instead. -Sample Text:
+But if you’ve opted to register in-store only or are foregoing a registry, outline those details instead.

 If you don’t have a registry: